winitzki/scall/tutorial/programming_dhall.md

 #### Converting from the least fixpoint to the greatest fixpoint

+For the same structure functor `F`, we may define the least fixpoint type (`LFix F`) and the greatest fixpoint type (`GFix F`).
+These types are usually not the same, and the greatest fixpoint type is usually "larger" than the least fixpoint type.

 A value of a greatest fixpoint type can be created from a given value of the corresponding least fixpoint type.

 Creating a value of the type `GFix F` requires a value of some type `t` and a function of type `t → F t`.